 Whether you can devote a couple of hours a week, a month, or make a more significant time commitment, we hope you will consider joining our team and making a difference in our community.

 The Central Ohio Chapter has many different areas of need.
 Please take a few minutes and browse the volunteer opportunities below.
-If you are interested in volunteering, please contact Volunteer Coordinator Jennifer Mathews at email@example.com or 614-457-6003.
-You can fill out the volunteer application and send it to us to let us know of your interests.
+If you are interested in volunteering, please sign up here or contact Development and Volunteer Coordinator McKenzie Hopkins at email@example.com or 614-457-6003.

 We hope you will find your role as a volunteer with the Central Ohio Chapter a rewarding one.
 We look forward to working with you!